-The statistics produces annual data on pension schemes, value of real estate, cars, financial assets and liabilities in families and is published in Statistics Denmark's Statbank .
+The statistics produces annual data on the value of pension schemes, value of real estate, cars, financial assets and liabilities on either personal or family level.
 The statistics can be grouped by family type, gender, age, income, ownership relation to the dwelling, municipalities etc. Since all data is person-specific, it can be combined with other person-specific data in Statistics Denmark's databases.